FFmpeg/FFV1/ffv1.md

 ## Frame

-A frame consists of the keyframe field, parameters (if version <=1), and a sequence of independent slices.
+A `Frame` consists of the keyframe field, parameters (if version <=1), and a sequence of independent slices.

 ```c
 pseudo-code                                                   | type